yuvalmGS/gigaspaces-wiki-jekyll/tutorials/dotnet-your-first-xtp-application.markdown

 weight: 300
 ---

-{% compositionsetup %}

-{% summary page|65 %}This example demonstrates basic usage of a .NET Processing Unit.
+{% summary  %}This example demonstrates basic usage of a .NET Processing Unit.
 The example contains two Processing Unit Containers; one that feeds data objects into the system, and another that reads these objects and processes them.{% endsummary %}

 {% section %}